wp:image {“sizeSlug”:”large”,”linkDestination”:”none”}

 Keep strong performers on retainer.
 A creator who delivers a 3.5x ROAS video for you is more valuable than a new one.
 Offer them first priority on your next brief.
 Retention reduces ramp-up time and improves consistency.

 Treat UGC as a continuous cycle, not a one-time project.
 Mobile audiences tire of creatives every 4-8 weeks.
-We recommend refreshing 20-30% of your UGC library monthly.
+We recommend refreshing a meaningful portion of your UGC library monthly.
 This keeps CPMs down and ROAS stable as the market sees new creative angles.
+For apps scaling beyond 50+ variants monthly, AI tools can meaningfully scale creative production, enabling significant output increases without proportional headcount growth.

 Common Mistakes to Avoid